luoxianchong/Source/HashMap.md

     /* ------------------------------------------------------------ */
     // Tree bins

-    /**
-     * Entry for Tree bins.
-Extends LinkedHashMap.Entry (which in turn
-     * extends Node) so can be used as extension of either regular or
-     * linked node.
-     */
     static final class TreeNode<K,V> extends LinkedHashMap.Entry<K,V> {
         TreeNode<K,V> parent;  // red-black tree links
         TreeNode<K,V> left;